-When I go to Weproductions, the website of founding partners, Telfer Stokes and Helen Douglas, it is like taking a walk in Yarrow, Scotland, taking the measure of paper samples between forefinger and thumb, browsing in a bookstore, lingering in an art gallery.
+When I go to Weproductions, the website of founding partners, Telfer Stokes and Helen Douglas, it is like taking a walk in Yarrow, Scotland, or taking the measure of paper samples between forefinger and thumb, or browsing in a bookstore, or lingering in an art gallery.
 Two of Helen Douglas’s works in particular elicit this: The Pond at Deuchar (2013) and A Venetian Brocade (2010).

 … bipeds go ape about shopping and dressing-up in Venice for reasons not exactly practical; they do so because the city, as it were, challenges them.
 We all harbor all sorts of misgivings about the flaws in our appearance, anatomy, about the imperfection of our very features.
 What one sees in this city at every steep, turn, perspective, and dead end worsens one’s complexes and insecurities.
 That’s why one—a woman especially, but a man also—hits the stores as soon as one arrives here, and with a vengeance.
 The surrounding beauty is such that one instantly conceives of an incoherent animal desire to match it, to be on par.
 This has nothing to do with vanity or with the natural surplus of mirrors here, the main one being the very water.
 It is simply that the city offers bipeds a notion of visual superiority absent in their natural lairs, in their habitual surroundings.
 That’s why furs fly here, as do suede, silk, linen, wool, and every other kind of fabric.